 Bill Milkowski is a regular contributor to Jazz Times, Jazziz, Modern Drummer and Bass Player magazines.
 He is also the author of “JACO: The Extraordinary and Tragic Life of Jaco Pastorius” (Backbeat Books)

 Jenny Hill, saxophonist and flautist, has a diverse resume that includes jazz, reggae, and global music.
 A composer, arranger, and performer, she is currently working on her fourth CD, entitled Groove Garden.
 She tours with with the Easy Star All Stars, Denis Leary and the Enablers, and leads her own jazz group Liquid Horn.
 She has produced 3 CDs under her own name,The Chill Factor, Liquid Horn, and Planet Sax.

 Bill Milkowski of the Jazz Times calls her “an accomplished composer-arranger and first-rate soloist, with some bold playing on tenor, soprano and flute.
 Highly recommended.”

 A resident of NYC, she has toured, performed, and/or recorded with reggae greats such as Maxi Priest, Dennis Brown, Toots and the Maytals, and Burning Spear, as well as Denis Leary, Govt.
-Mule, Mike Gordon of Phish, Bernie Worrell, DJ Logic, Eumir Deodato, Corey Glover, Daniel Ponce, and MC Solaar.
+Mule, Mike Gordon of Phish, Bernie Worrell, DJ Logic, Eumir Deodato, Corey Glover, Daniel Ponce, Robert Palmer, and MC Solaar.

 Her jazz credits include performing with Nancy Wilson, Dianne Schuur, Clark Terry, Dave Brubeck, Joe Williams, and Cab Calloway while a member of the DIVA jazz orchestra.